xjinGitty/notes4Linux/Fmarkdown.md

     >
     > Back to the first level.

-    1. (one spcace is at the begining) and is there method to make the sequence aligned with the quotation in format??? now it has more intentation
+    1. (one spcace is at the begining) and is there a method to make the sequence aligned with the quotation in format??? now it has more intentation

 4. when coding is in sequence, 2 tab or the correspongding 8 spaces is needed; and when a line without the quotation, then will be thought as the ending for the coding area
 5. link in markdown could have below format: